 On the other hand, the ratio of market capitalization of NEPSE to GDP at Mid-Feb 2022 has increased to 92.81% compared to 90.42% in the last year during the same review period.

 B. INTEREST RATES

 To evaluate the current scenario of interest rate in the economy, interbank rate and base rate of commercial banks are taken into consideration.

-The interbank rate of commercial banks which reached a high of 6.91% in Mid-June 2019 stands at 0.58% in Mid-Feb 2021 indicating liquidity ease in the banking system.
-The interbank rate during the same period a year ago stood at 4.59%.
+The interbank rate of commercial banks had decreased to 0.58% in Mid-Feb, 2021 which has been gradually rising since then and has reached to 4.78% in Mid-Feb 2022 indicating tightening of liquidity in the banking system compared to Mid-Feb 2021.
+The interbank rate during the same period a year ago stood at 0.58%.